-Proposition 12 reveals that if both firms are free to choose whether to manipulate online reviews or not without governance, both firms will manipulate online reviews.
-Regardless of whether the superior firm A chooses to manipulate online reviews or not, it is always profitable for the inferior firm B to manipulate online reviews.
+Proposition 12 reveals that if firms A and B are free to choose whether or not to manipulate online reviews without governance, both firms will manipulate online reviews.
+Regardless of whether or not the superior firm A chooses to manipulate online reviews, it is always profitable for the inferior firm B to manipulate online reviews.
 In this paper, we assume that consumers’ perceptions of product quality are entirely based on online reviews.
-Since the perceived quality revealed by un-manipulated reviews for product A is superior to that of product B, consumers are more inclined to purchase product A. This may result in pressure on product B, such as a decrease in market share and profits.
-When the platform does not enforce governance, the manipulation by firm B yields benefits that outweigh its cost.
-In this scenario, regardless of whether product A manipulates reviews, product B will choose to manipulate reviews to enhance its product image and attempt to attract more consumers.
-When the inferior firm chooses to manipulate reviews, the superior firm is also likely to engage in manipulation.
-In the absence of governance, if firm B manipulates reviews to enhance the perceived quality of its product, consumers might believe that B’s product is comparable to or better than A’s product.
-To avoid losing market share, firm A might then choose to manipulate reviews as well, in order to maintain its market position.
-Therefore, the best strategy for both firms is to always manipulate online reviews simultaneously when there is no governance.
+Given that the perceived quality revealed by un-manipulated reviews for product A is superior to that of product B, consumers are more inclined to purchase the former.
+This may result in pressure on product B, such as a decrease in market share and profits.
+When the platform does not enforce governance, manipulation by firm B yields benefits that outweigh its cost.
+In this scenario, regardless of whether product A manipulates reviews, product B will choose to manipulate reviews to enhance its product image and attract more consumers.
+Furthermore, when the inferior firm chooses to manipulate reviews, the superior firm is also likely to engage in manipulation.
+In the absence of governance, if firm B manipulates reviews to enhance the perceived quality of its product, consumers might believe that its product is comparable to or better than firm A’s product.
+Therefore, to avoid losing market share, firm A might choose to manipulate reviews as well to maintain its market position.
+Therefore, the best strategy for both firms is to manipulate online reviews simultaneously in the absence of platform governance.

 However, in many cases, the equilibrium is not necessarily Pareto optimal because there are some nonequilibrium outcomes of the game that would be better for both firms.
 The following corollary provides the condition under which the firms are trapped in the prisoner’s dilemma, where both firms choose to manipulate online reviews, even though no manipulation of online reviews would generate higher profits for them.
 The proof of Corollary 1 can be seen in Appendix A.5.

-Corollary 1 (prisoner’s dilemma without governance) When both firms choose to manipulate online reviews and have no governance in equilibrium, both firms will make higher profits compared to no manipulation when and .
+Corollary 1 (prisoner’s dilemma without governance) When firms A and B choose to manipulate online reviews and have no governance in equilibrium, both firms will make higher profits compared to the no manipulation scenario when and .

-Corollary 1 implies that in this case, online reviews are overmanipulated, and both firms will be better off when no firm manipulates online reviews.
-When the quality difference between products A and B (i.e. ) is small, the competitive difference in product perceived quality between the two firms diminishes, resulting in a closer market performance.
+Corollary 1 implies that, in this case, online reviews are overmanipulated, and both firms will be better off when no firm manipulates online reviews.
+When the quality difference between the products of firms A and B (i.e., ) is small, the competitive difference in product perceived quality between the two firms diminishes, resulting in a closer market performance.
 In this scenario, the additional market share and revenue gained from continuing to manipulate reviews may not necessarily outweigh the costs of manipulation.
-Therefore, by refraining from manipulation, both firms can avoid these costs and improve their overall profitability.
+Therefore, both firms can avoid these costs and improve their overall profitability by refraining from manipulation.

 Corollary 2 (prisoner’s dilemma with governance) When both firms choose to manipulate online reviews and there is no governance in equilibrium, both firms will make higher profits compared to no manipulation when and .